samsalisbury/psyringe/README.md

 ### Simple API

 Syringe follows through on its metaphor.
 You `Fill` the syringe with things, then you `Inject` them into other things.
 Syringe does not try to provide any other features, but instead makes it easy to implement more advanced features like dependency scoping yourself.
-For example, you can create multiple syringes and have all of them inject different dependencies into the same object.
+For example, you can create multiple syringes and have all of them inject different dependencies into the same struct.

 ### Advanced Uses